ToucanToco/weaverbird/docs/_docs/user-interface/aggregate.md

   - `Columns`: the columns to be aggregated (you can apply the same aggregation function to several columns at once)

-  - `Function` the aggregation function to be applied (sum, average, count, min or max)
+  - `Function` the aggregation function to be applied (sum, average, count, count distinct, min, max, first or last)

 - `Keep original granularity and add aggregation(s) in new column(s)`: whether to keep the original granularity, in that case computed aggregations will be